 Can you give us some tips on Clothing and What to Pack?

 Bahia will be similar to Guerrero Negro though usually warmer.
 And it will be either flat and calm or blowing to high heaven.
 That’s how it is in Bahia.
 We will be on the beach at my house for an afternoon so bring a suit if you’re so inclined – water temps will be down at this time of year.

-At Rancho Meling we will be at 2,200 feet altitude and up to 9,000 feet for a bit while we visit the top of the mountain.
+In the Sierra de San Pedro Martir we will be up to 9,000 feet for a bit while we visit the top of the mountain.
 You will need a heavier jacket for this portion – but again if you think in layers you should be able to manage with your whale gear.
 And yes – we do get SNOW at the top!

 Can you give us some tips on what kind of photo equipment and other gear to bring?

 I promise LOTS of photo ops on this trip – both whales, friends, birds, the town, other wildlife, etc… If you have the normal digital camera you should be fine, but bring something to clean the lens and view finder with.
 If you are using a high end digital/film camera, I would recommend you put at least a protective filter if not a UV or sunlight filter – something to protect the lens.
 Video cameras are great and you’ll have a better chance of getting that pic of a whale broaching than with a still – timing is everything!
 Myself, and many others, use our Iphones as cameras.
 A good case or even a waterproof case is not a bad idea.
-And with AirDrop we can share photo – that way we all get to see ourselves in the pictures too.
+And with AirDrop we can share photos – that way we all get to see ourselves in the pictures too.